3Top/lru2cache/README.rst

 our ranking and recommendation platform, http://www.3top.com.

-lru2cache is a decorator that can be used with any user function or method to cache the most recent results in a local cache.
-It can alse be used with django's cache framework to cache results in a shared cache.
+lru2cache is a decorator that can be used with any user function or method to cache the most recent results in a local cache and using the django cache framework to cache results in a shared cache.

 The first layer of caching is stored in a callable that wraps the function or or method.
 As with 'functools.lru_cache' a dict is used to store the cached results and therefore positional and keyword arguments must be hashable.
 Each instance stores up to ``l1_maxsize`` results that vary on the arguments.
-The discarding of the LRU cached values is handled by the lru2cache decorator.
+The discarding of the LRU cached values is handled by the decorator.

-The second layer of caching requires a shared cache that and makes use of Django's cache framework.
+The second layer of caching requires a shared cache that can make use of Django's cache framework.
 In this case it is assumed that any LRU mechanism is handled by the shared cache backend.